 Consult a specialist

-Cleaning your area rugs properly can enhances their look and value.
-If you cannot seem to remove a stain, we recommend consulting a rugs cleaning specialist in your area.
+Cleaning your area rugs properly can enhance their look and value.
+If you cannot seem to remove a stain, we recommend consulting rugs cleaning specialist in your area.

 Repair & Restoration

 If your rug needed a repair, consider the value of the rug in comparison to the cost of repair.
-Professional repair can take time and can be expensive.
+The professional repair can take time and can be expensive.
 Only work with a reputable and knowledgeable area rug specialist that has experience in both, repair and restoration.